 Gleaning Network UK is fast expanding to become a national project.
-From our start in 2012 to the end of 2014, the Gleaning Network already gleaned over 110 tonnes of produce, equal to well over 1 million portions of fruit and veg, with over 500 volunteers across 56 gleaning days.
-New hubs sprung up in Manchester, Bristol, Sussex, East England (Cambs, S Lincs and Norfolk), London and Kent.
+From our start in 2012 to the end of 2015, the Gleaning Network already gleaned over 188 tonnes of produce, equal to well over 2 million portions of fruit and veg, with over 1000 volunteers across 99 gleaning days.
+We have hubs in the North West (Lancashire), Bristol, West England, Sussex, East England (Cambs, S Lincs and Norfolk), London and Kent.
 Apples, pears, plums, strawberries, cauliflower, cabbages, lettuces, pumpkins and parsnips are just some of the produce already gleaned.
-On one gleaning day alone on 9th November 2013, over 11 tonnes of pumpkins were saved from waste on a farm in Southampton.
-In 2015, we plan to do even more – we’ll be expanding to new hubs around the UK, and ramping up our campaign to end food waste on farms!
+On two gleaning days alone in June 2015, we saved around 20 tonnes of parsnips from going to waste for charity.
+In 2016, we plan to do even more – we’ll be expanding to new hubs around the UK, and ramping up our campaign to end food waste on farms!

 Get Involved – Volunteers